Lavoro Autonomo in Italy 2026: Partita IVA, taxes, INPS - complete guide for freelancers

 Commercialista error when opening P.IVA

-Did not mark "nuova attivita" = 15% instead of 5% forever.
-Wrong ATECO code = incorrect revenue coefficient.
-The cost of a mistake is not a fine but risk of losing the residence permit.
+Not marking "nuova attività" = 15% instead of 5% forever.
+Wrong ATECO code = wrong coefficient of profitability.
+The cost of the mistake is not a fine but a risk to the residence permit.

 Applicant who received a refusal

 "I applied for a Lavoro Autonomo visa.
-After almost 11 months I collected the passport with a refusal.
-Justifications: insufficient funds and bank statements instead of declarations, unclear activity, no Italian language (motivation letter in Russian), no Schengen visas.
-There was an abundance of money on the documents, but apparently the case reached them only in January and they checked bank information rather than documents."
+After almost 11 months I collected my passport with a refusal.
+Reasons: insufficient funds and bank statements instead of tax returns, unclear account movements, unclear scope of marketing activities, lack of Italian knowledge.
+There were plenty of funds on the documents, but apparently the consulate only checked in January and requested bank info."

-What to do after a refusal: letters to the consulate
+What to do in case of refusal: letters to the consulate

 You can and should write detailed response letters to the consul with references to Italian legislation.
-In one case the consul was not satisfied with the amount of income.
-We wrote an explanatory letter with references to the law — the consul issued the visa without additional documents.
-In another case we visited the consul 3 times with letters and won.
+In one case the consul said the income amount was not convincing.
+We wrote an explanatory letter with legislative references — the consul issued the visa without additional documents.
+In another case we went to the consul three times with letters and won.

 Other problems

-• Blocking by Rome — the questura may report your case is blocked at the Rome level
+• There can be a block by Rome — the Questura may report that your case is blocked at the Rome level

-• Consulate proposes motive change — a stable trend in Moscow: LA is converted to DN
+• Consulate suggests changing motive — a steady tendency in Moscow: LA is converted to DN

-• No registration at Camera di Commercio — for IT freelancers it is formally not required, but the questura may request an explanation
+• No registration in the Camera di Commercio — for IT freelancers it is formally not required, but the Questura may request an explanation

-• Too long absence from Italy — may be a reason to refuse 5-year residence permit
+• Too long absences from Italy — may be a reason to deny a 5-year residence permit

 Immigration expert

-"It never happened before, and here we are again.
-Processes are getting more complex, and all the 'I'll think and send later' people are again left in the cold.
-The document list has significantly increased and become more complicated."
+"It never used to be like this, and here we are again.
+Processes are getting more complex, and all the 'I'll think about it tomorrow' people end up empty-handed.
+The list of required documents has grown significantly and become more complex."

 Real stories from the community